ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Writing `assert false` would just stop your program.
-This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be written (often for type-checking or pattern-matching completeness) but are unreachable at run time.
+This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be written (often for type checking or pattern matching completeness) but are unreachable at run time.

 Asserts should be understood as executable comments.
 They aren't supposed to